How to Use the Ingredient Encyclopedia

 pH Adjusters

-- Use the INCI name from each ingredient page when creating your product labels — it's required for cosmetic labeling compliance.
+- Use the official INCI name on your product labels for regulatory compliance.

-- Look for the 🌿 naturally derived indicator if you're formulating natural or clean beauty products.
+- Look for the 🌿 icon if you are building a natural or clean beauty brand.

-- Use the Calculator filter to quickly find ingredients that are already set up in your preferred SoapMath calculator.
+- Use filters to quickly find ingredients compatible with your preferred calculator.